jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-020-field-ownership-display-strategy.md

 ### The Critical Question

-When displaying field_ownership to users, which managers should we track?
+When displaying managed_fields to users, which managers should we track?

 **Option A:** Track ALL field managers (k8sconnect, kubectl, HPA, operators, etc.)
 **Option B:** Track ONLY fields where k8sconnect is an owner